 As with most slings, in-situ variants are available in a range of sizes to suit most individuals.
 A correctly sized sling makes all the difference.
 Especially between a safe, secure and comfortable transfer, and a potentially dangerous and uncomfortable process.

-Joerns Healthcare supply a wide range of patient slings for a variety of applications.
+Joerns Healthcare supply a wide range of patient slings for a variety of applications, in-situ slings being one.
 With over 65 years of experience in patient lift and sling design, you can be sure we have the knowledge to help you make the right decisions.
 We can also help to create a safer lifting environment for both patients and carers alike.

 Call Joerns Healthcare today on +44 (0)1905 842 211 to discuss your requirements or alternatively, visit www.joerns.co.uk to find out more.